 The system then combines these two data sources, and accurately reflect the actual performance status for all the CDNs anywhere around the world.
 These data are then projected to Pulse for users to interact with.

 The creation of Pulse isn’t the main reason why we’re collecting CDN performance data in the first place.
-In fact, it is actually a by-product of our core feature: AI Load Balancing.
+In fact, it is actually a by-product of our core feature: Smart Load Balancing.

 We would need a huge amount of CDN data to create a system that can route traffic based on CDN performance and availability.
 So we added hundreds of nodes across the world so that we can constantly test and acquire the CDN performance data we need for each region.